Co-Chair: Sonia Hernandez

 Structure: The CWHC is a joint committee of AAZV and AAWV that was formed to increase interaction and collaboration between the two organizations.
 The committee leadership is composed of the Vice President of AAWV, who serves as the Chair, and a Co-chair from AAZV appointed by that organization’s Executive Committee.
 Any member of AAWV or AAZV can join the committee, either by coming to an annual meeting (generally held on Monday or Wednesday evening during the annual AAZV conference) or by emailing the Chair or Co-chair and asking to be placed on the email membership list.
 Co-chair terms are typically 3 years long.
 It is helpful if the outgoing Co-chair can identify a replacement and nominate them to the President.

-Description of AAZV duties for Chair and Co-chair:
+Description of AAZV duties for Co-chair:

 - Prepare reports for the annual and midyear meetings of the Executive Committee.